badoet/ionic-framework/core/src/components/select-option/readme.md

 ### Customizing Individual Options

-To customize an individual option, set a class on the `ion-select-option`:
+To customize an individual option, set a class on the `syg-select-option`:

 ```tsx
 import React from 'react';